Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 In certain circumstances, you have the following rights over your personal data:

-Right of access: You have the right to obtain confirmation from Cobalt as to whether or not personal data concerning you is being processed, and, where that is the case, access to that personal data (see ‘Requesting a copy of your personal information’ below)
+Right of access: You have the right to obtain confirmation from Cobalt as to whether or not personal data concerning you is being processed, and, where that is the case, access to that personal data (see ‘Requesting a copy of your personal information’ below).

 Right to rectification: You have the right to request Cobalt to rectify inaccurate personal data concerning you.
 Taking into account the purposes of the processing, you have the right to have incomplete personal data completed by providing a supplementary statement.